0200134/r3c/README.md

-📢 **Notice:**
+📢 **Notice — Ownership Transfer Invitation**

-This repository is open for **full ownership transfer** to any organization, foundation, or company interested in maintaining and continuing its development.
+This project is now open for **complete ownership transfer or long-term stewardship**
+to any **organization, foundation, or company** interested in maintaining and evolving it.

-If you're interested, please contact via GitHub Issues.
+The goal is not abandonment, but **continuity** — ensuring that R3C’s vision of
+*LLVM-free, self-sustaining compiler design* continues under professional guidance.

+> 💼 Interested parties may contact via [GitHub Issues](https://github.com/0200134/r3c/issues)
+> or propose collaboration under a new foundation name.

+---

 # 🪶 R3C: Rust Independence Philosophy
 > “Modern compilers must learn to breathe without LLVM.”